kyma-project/community/guidelines/templates/resources/architecture.md

 > * Use an ordered list to describe a step-by-step workflow.
 > * Use sections if the document does not describe any workflow but the overall arrangement of the components and sub-components.
 In this case, each component should be described in a separate section.
 Use H2 (##) for sections and H3 (###) for sub-sections.
 Do not use headings smaller than H3 as they do not display well on the UI.
 > * Follow the `{000}-architecture-{component}.md` convention to name the document.
-> * In the metadata section, follow the `{Component name} architecture` convention for the `title` in case there are more than one Architecture document in a repository.
+> * In the metadata section, follow the `{Component name} architecture` convention for the `title` if there are more than one Architecture document in a repository.
 If there is only one document of a certain type, remove the `type` metadata completely so that the document displays well on the UI.
 >
 > For reference, see the existing **Architecture** document for the [Remote Environment Broker](https://github.com/kyma-project/kyma/blob/master/docs/service-brokers/docs/020-architecture-reb.md).